rashmirrajashekara/docs/product-guides/Product Guide - Intel® Security Libraries - Secure Key Caching.md

 PKCS\#11 is the standard cryptographic programming interface supported by HSMs.
 The PKCS\#11 interface is defined using a C-style definition, but many languages support bindings exist.
 Although applications can directly use the PKCS\#11 programming interface, most applications use other cryptographic interfaces like openssl.
 Fortunately, openssl supports a PKCS\#11 engine mechanism that converts openssl calls to PKCS\#11calls.
 This allows applications written against the openssl cryptographic interface to use an HSM supporting the PKCS\#11 interface without code change.
 Popular applications that use openssl but can still use an HSM to protect the key include Nginx and Apache.

-## SKC Features
+## Features

-### SGX Attestation Support
+### SGX Attestation Infrastructure

-SKC allows to fetch PCK certificates and SGX collateral from Intel SGX Provisioning Certification Service (PCS).
+The SGX Attestation Infrastructure allows to fetch PCK certificates and SGX collateral from Intel SGX Provisioning Certification Service (PCS).
 It makes the PCK certificates available to workloads that use the SKC Client, which allows them to generate SGX quotes.
-SKC also includes components that perform the verification of SGX quotes.
+The SGX Attestation Infrastructure also includes components that perform the verification of SGX quotes.

 ### Key Protection